 Everglades Safari Park

 Florida is known for the Everglades but it isn’t what most people think.
 Yes, there are extremely swampy areas but just like we saw on our swamp tour in New Orleans with kids there is lots of amazing wildlife to enjoy.
 So visit the Everglades Safari Park where you can go on an air boat ride to see part of the Everglades.
+It’s one of the most unique and fun activities you can do while you’re in Miami with your kids!

 At the Everglades Safari Park after your airboat ride you’ll have the opportunity to watch an Alligator educational presentation.
 When it’s over you can hold a baby gator if you want and take a picture for a few extra dollars.
 Be sure to get your tickets here on Groupon beforehand so you can save on admission.